 We can write the cutoff frequency equation for RC filter circuit as: f c = 1 / (2 * π * R * C ) .

-Read moreWhat is the relation between frequency and bandwidth?
+Read moreWhat is bandwidth in frequency response?

 Read more